Superkikim/mh-maxsmart-hass/README.md

 4. Follow the setup wizard

 ### 2. Device Discovery
-The integration will **automatically find** your MaxSmart devices on the network:
+The integration will **automatically find** your MaxSmart/Revogi/CoCoSo devices on the network:

 - ✅ **Found devices?** Great!
 They'll be added automatically
 - ❌ **No devices found?** Enter your device IP address manually